Research on Global Virtual Team Collaboration

 Several research findings based previous editions of the ShanghAI Lectures have already been published (see Publications below).

 When studying virtual team interactions, we are not only interested in the outcome of group work (e.g., performance measures) but also in studying group interaction processes.
 It is important to take team members' subjective reports into account in order to investigate the psychological implications of collaboration technologies.
 In addition, behavioral observation is crucial for an objective and reliable analysis of group interaction processes.
-We therefore use a mixed-method approach combining observational and self-report data.
+We use a mixed-method approach combining observational and self-report data.
 We use an integrated tracking system that records user actions and communication on the main collaboration platform (i.e., the ShanghAI Lectures website) in order to collect data on individual and group behavior.
-Self-report data will be collected in online surveys at the beginning and towards the end of the semester.
+Self-report data are collected in online surveys.

-Survey dataStudents will be requested to fill in the following questionnaires.
+Survey dataStudents are requested to fill in the following questionnaires.
 Invitations to the online surveys will be sent by email.